 Graduate Program Options

 Check out our Research section to explore the exciting research prospects!
-The brief descriptions of the research programs are followed up by a link to the individual researcher’s web pages that explains the research program in greater detail.
+The brief descriptions of the research programs are followed up by a link to the individual researcher’s web pages that explain the research program in greater detail.
 Don’t hesitate to contact the professors for more information!

 Each successful applicant must be sponsored by a faculty member who agrees to supervise the student’s graduate research and provides baseline financial support from research grant funds.
+Every admitted graduate students receives at least the minimum guaranteed stipend (for guidance, see the section about financial support)

 Applications to the Department of Physics and Astronomy must be submitted to the University of Manitoba, Faculty of Graduate Studies.
 In addition, the Department requires some additional documentation to be submitted as detailed below.
+Please review the general admission requirements.
+International students should check English language test requirements and the list of exempt countries.

 To minimize issues that could arise during the application we suggest the following steps: